A school staffer searched the backpack of a Virginia 6-year-old before shooting. Now, the school will install metal detectors - KVIA

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Sara Smart, Dakin Andone and Caroll Alvarado contributed to this report.
+CNN’s Brian Todd, Sara Smart, Dakin Andone and Caroll Alvarado contributed to this report.